kobydj/startup/notes.md

 ```
 ## HTML Notes
 I need a page for login a page to view the plants, and page to see information on the plants and I will do an about page.
 My HTML small assignment links here [media](https://codepen.io/kobydj/pen/QWoqvRL) [input](https://codepen.io/kobydj/full/LYazWzY) [structure](https://codepen.io/kobydj/pen/abMyRQw)

+I have included an info page on my starter im not sure if i will have it be a page or if it will just pop up when you click on the plants.
+I also probably ought to make the password box write as circles instead of letters.
+## CSS Notes